 Things to see

-There are lots of attractions to see in the massive Holywood Park.
+There are lots of attractions to see in the massive Holyrood Park.

 St Anthony’s Chapel: Dedicated to St Anthony of Egypt, this Chapel was built in the early 1400s.

-Hunter’s Bog: John Huntar was the Treasurer of the Canongate and Keeper of the Holyrood Park from 1566-67.
+Hunter’s Bog: JJohn Huntar was Canongate’s Treasurer and Holyrood Park’s Keeper from 1566 to 67.
 Back then, it used to be called Grundles Myre.
-Mary, Queen of Scots, requested him to drain the King’s Meadow and, in return, gave him a 19 years lease on the area that would go on to be called Holyrood Park.
+Mary, Queen of Scots, requested him to drain the King’s Meadow and, in return, gave him a 19-year lease on the area that would go on to be called Holyrood Park.

 Piper’s path: In 1778, some soldiers mutinied over rumors that the King was sending them abroad.
-As a means of protest, they went up Arthur’s Seat, and it was during this time, a piper played his pipe to keep up their spirit.
+As a means of protest, they went up Arthur’s Seat, and it was during this time, that a piper played his pipe to keep up their spirit.
 The path he walked is still called Piper’s path.